-How can I play a sound file from a Windows batch file?
+How to play a sound file from a Windows batch file

 Use the start command to start the program associated with the file.
 For example, if you wanted to open the player to play "music.mp3" in the command line or batch file you could type the below command.

 If the sound file has a space in the filename, surround the filename in quotes as shown in the example below.

 start "c:\music\my song.mp3"

 Tip: Using the start command opens the file in the default audio player, which means by default audio files open in Windows Media Player.
 However, if the user has installed a different audio program that has re-associated the audio files it opens in that program.
 If you want Windows Media Player to play the audio file regardless of what other audio players have been installed, try the below alternative solution.